Search

 4. Face Recognition

-Automatic face recognition is used to identify humans by detecting a human face and matching it with a database based on detected facial features.
+Automatic face recognition identifies a human face and matches it in a facial feature database.
 The FaceRecognizer of OpenCV provides a set of popular face recognition algorithms to use in real applications.

 Face recognition with OpenCV